-OVERVIEW: Wilburforce is all about conservation in Western North America.
+OVERVIEW: Wilburforce concentrates on conservation in Western North America.
 It supports work in a dozen priority regions, with programs in conservation science, law and policy, and organizational capacity building.
-With wealth originating from the very early days of Microsoft, this Seattle-based funder gives around $10 million annually.
+With wealth originating from the early days of Microsoft, this Seattle-based funder gives around $10 million annually.

 IP TAKE: Marine conservation funding is competitive.
 However, Wilburforce also supports smaller organizations.
 It strictly funds conservation work, so other projects beyond this scope will not be able to secure funding.
 In its approach, the foundation also emphasizes capacity building, conservation science, and conservation law and policy.

 PROFILE: The Wilburforce Foundation was founded in 1991.
 Rose Letwin, formerly married to one of the original 11 Microsoft employees, is the driving force behind the Seattle-based conservation funder Wilburforce.
 Rose Letwin was always the primary decision-maker, but since they divorced, she has been the sole donor and president of Wilburforce, which supports “organizations and individuals that are committed to protecting wild places and the wildlife that depend on them.”
 The foundation supports science-based interventions, which center on combining marine and wildlife expertise from a variety of disciplines.
 Wilburforce also funds policymaking advocacy and capacity building efforts to achieve sustainable outcomes.